 TAFE as the Most Accessible Reskilling Pathway

 TAFE is the most practical formal qualification pathway for Australian career changers who need industry-recognised credentials without the three to four year commitment of a university degree.
-TAFE qualifications at the certificate, diploma, and advanced diploma level cover virtually every career transition target that requires formal credentials short of a regulated profession: business administration, information technology, digital marketing, project management, graphic design, community services, aged care and disability support, early childhood education, and the full range of trade occupations.
+The TAFE qualifications at the certificate, diploma, and advanced diploma level cover virtually every career transition target that requires formal credentials short of a regulated profession: business administration, information technology, digital marketing, project management, graphic design, community services, aged care and disability support, early childhood education, and the full range of trade occupations.

 The part-time study option that most TAFE programmes offer allows career changers to complete a qualification over 12 to 18 months without leaving current employment.
 The Recognition of Prior Learning mechanism can reduce this timeline significantly for career changers with work experience that is formally assessed as meeting some of the qualification’s learning requirements.
 A career changer with 10 years of relevant professional experience may be assessed as having already met enough of a TAFE certificate’s learning outcomes to reduce the required study component substantially.